digitalghost-dev/stock-data-pipeline/README.md

 </div>

 ## Description
-> This is my first project and attempt at creating a data pipeline.
-It's a simple example, but it helps to understand how data can flow from one place to another.
-In this case, an API through cloud services then to my website.

-> It being a simple data pipeline, no fancy data engineering tools are used.
-Only Python and a few Google Cloud services.

 This pipeline provides basic information from all the companies in the [S&P500](https://markets.businessinsider.com/index/components/s&p_500?op=1).
 The statistics shown for each company is:
 * Ticker Symbol
 * Company Name